-- Monitoring by senior leaders - Using evidence from EHCP reviews to inform end of term assessment meetings and progress trackers - Using provision maps to measure progress - Holding person-centred annual reviews for pupils with EHC plans
+- Using evidence from EHCP reviews to inform EHCP outcomes tracker. - Using provision maps to measure progress - Holding person-centred annual reviews for pupils with EHC plans

 Our school EHCP reviews are conducted using a person-centred approach involving the young person, their family and any other professionals who support them.
-The young person is invited to share their Views either using the local authorities preferred format or through completing a personlised speech and language therapy intervention to ascertain their views.
-They are encouraged to discuss what is working well for them, any concerns they may have and longer-term aspirational goals.
+The young person is invited to share their experiences.
+They are also encouraged to discuss what is working well for them, any concerns they may have and longer-term aspirational goals.
 The remainder of the meeting focusses on the young person's progress towards their specified EHCP outcomes and the continued appropriateness of the current outcomes and provision.
 Professional reports, assessments and observations are discussed.
 For all young people in year 9 and above the annual review also contains information about planning for adulthood and career aspirations.
 Parents/carers are given the opportunity to express their views about all aspects of the review, including their hopes and aspirations for the young person.
-Any amendments that may be necessary regarding identified SEN needs, outcomes met, or new provision are also clarified and agreed.
+Any amendments that may be necessary regarding identified SEN needs, outcomes met, or new provision are also clarified and agreed